HomeContactBlogAbout usLinks

 Images courtesy of Bruce Martin

-The crew of the Canberra for this unique flight, Squadron Leader Terry Cairns (pilot), Wing Commander Clive Mitchell (navigator) and their passenger Air Officer Commanding Number 3 group Air Vice Marshall Andy White.
-With good weather conditions the press and TV cameras were out in force to witness the Aircraft take-off and then return some time later after it's trip around the Country.
+The crew of the Canberra for this unique flight, Squadron Leader Terry Cairns (pilot), Wing Commander Clive Mitchell (navigator) and their passenger Air Officer Commanding No. 3 group Air Vice-Marshal Andy White.
+With good weather conditions the press and TV cameras were out in force to witness the aircraft take off and then return some time later after its trip around the country.

 Canberra 50th anniversary - 1999